pscls/flink/flink-connectors/flink-connector-rabbitmq2/src/main/java/org/apache/flink/connector/rabbitmq2/sink/README.md

 published/committed as one transaction to ensure the reception acknowledge by RabbitMQ.
 If successful, all messages which were committed will be given up, otherwise they will be stored and tried to commit again in the next transaction during the next checkpoint.
-This behaviour ensures that each message will be stored in RabbitMQ exactly once but also has a performance drawback.
+This consistency mode ensures that each message will be stored in RabbitMQ exactly once but also has a performance drawback.
 Committing many messages will take time and will thus increase the overall time it takes to do a checkpoint.
 This can result in checkpoint delays and in peaks where checkpoint have either many or just a few messages.
 This also correlates to the latency of each message.